ESWC, eSports for all

 The ESWC is a pioneering and leading international eSports event.
 During ESWC, gaming tournaments, bringing together the best players in the world and their fans, are organized and produced as entertaining shows.

-During the past 14 years, the ESWC has been contributing to the development of electronic sports, while aiming for universality, sportsmanship and the production of innovative and entertaining content.
+Since its creation, the ESWC has been contributing to the development of electronic sports, while aiming for universality, sportsmanship and the production of innovative and entertaining content.

 ESWC, the pioneered competition